Weaponizing religion: Trump's attacks on Biden's faith, calling him 'against God'

 MORE: Speaker Pelosi fires back at President Trump, says she prays 'very hard' for him

-As president, Trump has surrounded himself with a close group of evangelical pastors who heap praise upon him for taking socially conservative stances -- but he rarely puts his own religious beliefs on display.
+As president, Trump has surrounded himself with a group of evangelical pastors who heap praise upon him for taking socially conservative stances -- but he rarely puts his own religious beliefs on display - beyond photo ops with the pastors laying hands on him and praying as he bows his head.

-Trump refers to himself as Presbyterian but he rarely worships publicly in Washington.
+Trump refers to himself as Presbyterian but has attended worship services only occasionally.

 He had claimed, when asked in a Bloomberg interview, that his "favorite book" is the Bible but declined to name a favorite verse he finds meaningful, calling it "very personal" and saying he didn't "want to get into specifics."
 Asked whether he was an "Old or New Testament guy," he answered, "probably equal."